Video games haven't been around all that long, but they've already changed a great deal in that short time.

 Not that long ago, a game that involved shooting almost by default meant you were playing a shoot 'em up (or "shmup").
 It might scroll vertically, horizontally, or even both, it might even take a Smash TV inspired top-down, single room view.

 While they might have fallen from the spotlight, these games still exist.
-Modern shoot ’em ups continue to evolve the genre, bringing new mechanics and replayability that makes them feel as vital as ever.
+Modern shoot 'em ups continue to evolve the genre, bringing new mechanics that make them feel as vital as ever.

 6. Sine Mora EX

 If you like your shoot 'em ups with a healthy side of darkness, you can't miss Sine Mora EX.
 Yes, it starts talking animals, but this is anything but a lighthearted romp.
 The story starts out fairly grim and just gets worse from there.

 When it comes to gameplay, this is a side scrolling shooter, but the addition of time manipulation mechanics make it more interesting.
 In fact, the entire gameplay loop is built around time, with dying only subtracting time from your remaining available seconds.

 5. Sky Force Reloaded

 If you love shooters but can't get past the lack of character progression, Sky Force Reloaded may be your new favorite game.

 This game starts you out with a weak ship that you upgrade via RPG-style grinding.
 This means you'll play through levels multiple times going for different goals.